Juvenile & Correctional Counselor

 Education & Training to Become a Juvenile & Correctional Counselor

-While professionals who work with delinquent youth are often called juvenile and correctional counselors, they are not licensed mental health therapists.
-However, they provide similar services to their clients, such as meeting one on one with youth to determine long-term goals, setting goals, teaching skills to reach those goals, and assisting with accessing social services.
+While professionals who work with delinquent youth are often called juvenile and correctional counselors, they are not necessarily licensed mental health therapists.
+However, they provide similar services to their clients, such as meeting one-on-one with youth to determine long-term goals, setting goals, teaching skills to reach those goals, and assisting with accessing social services.

 Education requirements for juvenile and correctional counselors vary based on state and employer requirements.
-At a minimum, aspiring juvenile and correctional counselors must graduate from high school to obtain a GED.
-Not only does this demonstrate a minimum level of education, but it also shows dedication in completing a course of study.
+At a minimum, aspiring juvenile and correctional counselors must graduate from high school and obtain a GED.
+This not only demonstrates a minimum level of education but also shows dedication to completing a course of study.

 Aspiring professionals with a diploma or GED can complete a one-year certificate or two-year associate’s degree in juvenile corrections.
 These programs are offered at community and junior colleges across the country.